Brice Garnett betting profile: Sony Open in Hawaii - PGA TOUR

 Garnett's recent performances

-- Garnett's best finish over his last ten appearances came at the Sanderson Farms Championship, where he finished tied for 21st with a score of 12-under.
+- Garnett's best finish over his last ten appearances came at the Sanderson Farms Championship, where he finished tied for twenty-first with a score of 12-under.

 - He has an average of -0.128 Strokes Gained: Off-the-Tee in his past five tournaments.